South Dakota Fund Grants

-South Dakota Fund grants are awarded by the SDCF Board of Directors.
+South Dakota Fund grants are awarded by the SDCF Board of Directors throughout the year.
 Take a look at our past award recipients below and see if your organization qualifies.

 - Applicants should be a public, nonprofit organization as defined by IRS Publication 78.
 You can also work with a verified fiscal sponsor who can receive funds on your behalf.